 Philips is a trusted name in manufacturing and dentistry and the Sonicare Air Floss has earned the acceptance seal of the American Dental Association.
 This flosser is able to remove up to 5 times more plaque from between your teeth than a traditional brush can and can improve the health of your gums injnsut 2 weeks.

 One battery charge can last up to 3 weeks and can work through your mouth in just 20 seconds.
-The Sonicare Air Floss is recommended by dentists and safe to use on implants, orthodontics, and veneers.
+It’s recommended by dentists and safe to use on implants, orthodontics, and veneers.

-The Liberex Cordless Water Flosser offers 5 jet nozzles and is completely waterproof.
-It’s comes with a 300 ml water reservoir and 3 modes of dental care so it’s safe for crowns, bridges, and veneers.
+Liberex Cordless Water Flosser offers 5 jet nozzles and is completely waterproof.
+With a 300 ml water reservoir and 3 modes of dental care, it’s very safe to use on crowns, bridges, and veneers.
 It pulses 1600 times per minute and has 360 degrees of rotation with a longer nozzle so it can deeply clean every single corner of the mouth.